Certain jobs come with obvious dangers. However, in most cases, it’s the long-term health hazards that are worth worrying about.

 Many of us have desk jobs that require us to stay seated all day.
 Too much sitting down can have its health risks.
 It can wear down the stomach muscles and increase the chances of getting a flabby stomach.

 It can also affect our spine and cause back problems later in life – especially for those of us craned over a computer screen.

 If you aren’t able to take regular breaks from your desk and walk around, it could be worth trying a few desk exercises (or ‘exercises’).
 An ergonomic chair meanwhile can take the pressure of the spine.

 Some people even buy an adjustable standing desk, which can allow them to alternate between standing and seating whilst using their computer.

-Just as too much sitting down is bad for our bodies, too much standing up can also have its associated health problems.
-It can put pressure on the joints in the ankles, hips and knees, increasing the chances of arthritis later on in life.
+Just as too much sitting down is bad for our bodies, too much standing up can also have associated health problems.
+It can put pressure on the joints in the ankles, hips, and knees, increasing the chances of arthritis later on in life.

 These health risks can be eliminated by wearing comfortable shoes.
 Trainers are great for taking pressure off the joints and are encouraged in many professions such as nursing in which people have to be on their feet all day.

-There are orthopaedic versions of all types of shoes from formal shoes to work boots that can also take pressure off the joints.
+There are orthopedic versions of all types of shoes from formal shoes to work boots that can also take the pressure off the joints.

-Doing the same motion over and over again can result in permanent damage known as repetitive strain injury.
+Doing the same job over and over again can result in permanent damage to your health known as repetitive strain injury.
 Popular examples of this are tennis elbow and writer’s cramp.